What is Hybrid Query?

 SearchResponse searchResponse = documentMapper.search(wrapper);

-//The information after TODO Aggregation is dynamic and cannot be parsed by the framework.
-Users need to parse it from the bucket by themselves according to the aggregator type.
-Please refer to the official aggregation parsing document of RestHighLevelClient.
+// TODO Aggregated information is dynamic and cannot be parsed by the framework.
+Users need to parse it from the bucket based on the aggregation type, referring to the official ElasticsearchClient Aggregation parsing documentation.

 }